 The performance of Flutter apps on most devices is 60 frames per second – quite a solid number.
 But the rendering speed can rise up to the spectacular 120 FPS on gadgets with Flutter support.
 However, nothing comes without a cost.
-This nice characteristic is somehow tarnished by the size of the Flutter apps that tends to be above the average.
+This nice characteristic is somehow tarnished by the size of the Flutter apps, which tends to be above the average.

-Featuring in Flutter development Hot Reload function is a godsend for programmers so it deserves a special mention.
-Once you press the respective button, you will immediately see a whole scope of code alterations in all gadgets (emulators and simulators including).
-Then you can proceed with app execution from the moment immediately before you pressed the button since the code has been updated automatically.
+Featuring in Flutter development Hot Reload function is a godsend for programmers, so it deserves a special mention.
+Once you press the respective button, you will immediately see a whole scope of code alterations in all gadgets (emulators and simulators).
+Then you can proceed with app execution from the moment immediately before you press the button since the code has been updated automatically.

-As it is the way with any app-building toolkit, working with Flutter developers may not only appreciate appealing merits, but also face some unsavory shortcomings.
+As is the way with any app-building toolkit, working with Flutter developers may not only appreciate appealing merits but also face some unsavory shortcomings.